 - The Channel Islands:

-Ferry services to and from Guernsey and Jersey are operating from Portsmouth.
+Ferry services to and from Guernsey and Jersey are operating from Portsmouth and Poole.
 For more information click here.

 Isle of Man

-The Isle of Man’s borders are currently closed, therefore ferry travel to the island is only possible for limited exceptions at this time.
+The Isls of Man’s borders are open to fully vaccinated visitors from the Common Travel Area, and children under the age of 5, without the need for testing or self-isolation.
 The latest government advice regarding travel to the Isle of Man can be found here

 In many cases, you will be able to walk around the ferry, enjoy the fresh air from the outside deck area and relax in a comfortable seating area with other members of your group.